 Set your hardware clock to local timezone:

 # timedatectl set-local-rtc 1

 Set your hardware clock to coordinated universal time (UTC):

 Synchronizing Linux System Clock with a Remote NTP Server

-NTP stands for Network Time Protocol is a internet protocol, which is used to synchronize system clock between computers.
+NTP stands for Network Time Protocol is an internet protocol, which is used to synchronize system clock between computers.
 The timedatectl utility enables you to automatically sync your Linux system clock with a remote group of servers using NTP.

 Please note that you must have NTP installed on the system to enable automatic time synchronization with NTP servers.

-To start automatic time synchronization with remote NTP server, type the following command at the terminal.
+To start automatic time synchronization with a remote NTP server, type the following command at the terminal.